Save Design - Getting Started Guide

 folder.

-With this asset, you can configure various file-related settings:
+In this asset, you can configure file-related settings such as:

 - Save folder name